 Excise Taxes on Energy Drinks.
 Legislation that would impose an excise tax on sweetened beverages has been proposed in the U.S. Congress, in some state legislatures and by some local governments, with excise taxes generally ranging between \$0.01 and \$0.02 per ounce of sweetened beverage.
 Berkeley, California became the first jurisdiction to pass such a measure, and a general tax of \$0.01 per ounce on certain sweetened drinks, including energy drinks, became effective on January 1, 2015.
 Other U.S. jurisdictions (including Albany, Oakland and San Francisco, California; Boulder, Colorado; Philadelphia, Pennsylvania and Seattle, Washington) have passed similar measures, some of which have been challenged in litigation.
 The imposition of such taxes on our products would increase the cost of certain of our products or, to the extent levied directly on consumers, make certain of our products less affordable.
 Excise taxes on sweetened beverages already are in effect in certain foreign countries where we do business, such as France, the United Kingdom, Ireland, South Africa and Mexico.
-Other countries, including Brazil, are considering similar measures.
+Poland recently established a tax on drinks with added sugars, specifically targeting beverages containing caffeine and taurine.
+Other countries, including the Dominican Republic, are considering similar measures.
 In addition, legislation has been proposed in certain jurisdictions that would specifically impose excise taxes on energy drinks.
-For example, Estonia, Poland and Ukraine are considering proposals that would impose an excise tax on energy drinks.
+For example, Kuwait is considering a proposal that would impose an excise tax on energy drinks.
 Such targeted legislation has been passed in other countries.
 For instance, on January 1, 2020, a reform to a Mexican excise tax went into effect that expanded the definition of an "energy drink" subject to this tax to include products with any amount of caffeine (the prior version of the tax required a threshold of 20 milligrams of caffeine per 100 millimeters for the tax to be applicable) and "taurine or glucuronolactone or thiamine and/or any other substance that produces similar stimulating effects."
 Hungary has instituted an excise tax to which our products are subject.
 Bahrain, Saudi Arabia and the United Arab Emirates began applying a selective tax of 100% on energy drinks in 2017, Qatar and Oman began applying the tax in 2019, and there are indications that a similar measure may be enacted in Kuwait.

 Limits on Caffeine Content.
 Legislation has been proposed to limit the amount of caffeine that may be contained in beverages, including energy drinks.
 Some jurisdictions where we do business have prescribed limited caffeine content for beverages.
-For example, on January 1, 2013, new requirements took effect in Canada that limited the amount of caffeine contained in any beverage in a single-serving can or bottle to less than 180 milligrams, and imposed limits on the concentration levels for caffeine.
+For example, in Canada, the maximum amount of caffeine cannot exceed 180 mg per single-serving container or per serving (500 ml) in the case of a multi-serving container.
 We adjusted the caffeine levels in certain of our Monster Energy® products that are sold in Canada to address these regulations, although the majority of our products were unaffected.
 In Europe, examples of caffeine restrictions include the Netherlands where there is a limit of 35mg/100ml, and Norway introduced, as of January 1, 2020 (subject to transition periods), a limit of 32mg/100ml.
-Caffeine limit restrictions or restrictions on combining caffeine with other ingredients or in particular product sectors (such as performance beverages/sport drinks) have also been implemented or proposed in other jurisdictions, including Turkey, India and Pakistan's Punjab region.
+Caffeine limit restrictions or restrictions on combining caffeine with other ingredients or in particular product sectors (such as performance beverages/sport drinks) have also been implemented or proposed in other jurisdictions, including Turkey, India, Pakistan's Punjab region, Egypt and the member states of the Gulf Cooperation Council.
 Such restrictions could require reformulations of certain of our products.
 However, we may not be able to satisfactorily reformulate our products in all jurisdictions that adopt similar legislation.